coopersamp18/cartwise/POLAR_SETUP.md

 - Check that the webhook secret matches your environment variable
 - Review webhook delivery logs in Polar dashboard
 - Check your application logs for any errors
+- Ensure you're using the correct secret for your environment (sandbox vs production)

 ### Subscription Not Created